スキップする

 Lice are diagnosed by visual examination.
 Lice are small orange/brown insects, 1‑2 mm long that live on the surface of the skin, often in small colonies.
 To inspect sheep, part the fleece in at least 20 places, particularly along the flanks.
 Target sheep with evidence of rubbing; the more sheep you inspect the more likely it is that you will pick up low-level infections.

-See the ‘Lice’ section in Tool 11.13 for more information.
+See the Lice section in tool 11.13 for more information.

-Ovine Johne's disease (OJD)
+Johne's disease (JD)